GCdePaula/lua_optimizer/doc/doc.md

 print(x, y)
 ```

 Knowing that `x` has a known value of `1` after the first line, we can determine which path our program will take.
 We know the `else` branch is unreachable, and that the program will always take the `then` branch.
-After the `if-then-else` statement, we can determine that `x` and `y` have the values of `2` and `3`, respectively.
+After the `if-then-else` statement, we can determine that `x` and `y` have the values `2` and `3`, respectively.
 If we execute this program, it will print the values `2` and `3`.

 Finally, let's look at loops.